qgis/QGIS-Website/content/project/visual-changelogs/visualchangelog40/index.md

 This feature was developed by [Jan Caha](https://github.com/JanCaha)

-### Feature: Save QGIS projects to PostgreSQL
+### Feature: Save and import QGIS projects to PostgreSQL via Browser

-QGIS natively supports the ability to save the current QGIS project to a PostgreSQL database, as well as import QGIS projects from a folder into a PostgreSQL database.
+QGIS natively supports the ability to save the current QGIS project to a PostgreSQL database.
+This has now been made easier to do directly from the Browser along with new functionality to bulk import QGIS projects from a folder.
 Two new menu entries for PostgreSQL connections are added:
 - One for saving the currently opened QGIS project directly to the schema.